 If there had been any last-gasp chance that Holmes’s death sentence might have been commuted – any last resurgence of Doyle’s ambivalence toward his troublesome character, for he admired him as much as he resented him — I think it was destroyed by the traumatic events of the following month.
 Doyle’s wife developed a severe cough and chest pain.
 A local physician was disturbed enough by this to refer her to a specialist in Harley Street, and Louise Doyle was quickly diagnosed with the form of tuberculosis of the lungs then known as “galloping consumption” – the worst form, normally quickly fatal.
 What kind of a blow this was for Doyle, who as a doctor should have recognized the symptoms long before, you can imagine.
 In any case, he wasn’t the kind to give up easily no matter how bad the diagnosis looked.
 The preferred treatment – for those who could afford it – was relocation to Switzerland for a prolonged “high altitude cure”.
 Some time between the last week in September and the beginning of November 1893, when Doyle and his wife arrived at the mountain TB sanatorium near Davos, the Consulting Detective and the Napoleon of Crime plunged down the Falls together, and Arthur Conan Doyle closed the book on Sherlock Holmes.

 Or so he thought.
 The public responded with a massive uproar that amazed everybody, especially Doyle.
 Twenty thousand people canceled their subscriptions to the Strand.
 Hate mail arrived at the magazine’s editorial offices by the sackload.
 Thousands of people wrote Doyle directly, begging him to reverse Holmes’s death.
-Many people took to wearing black armbands in the street, in mourning for Sherlock Holmes.
+It was said that people took to wearing black armbands in the street, in mourning for Sherlock Holmes (though there seems less evidence of this in the period’s press than there should have been, so this element of the overall story may be apocryphal).
 The death of the world’s first consulting detective was taken up by the wire services and reported all over the world as front-page news.
 Obituaries for Holmes appeared everywhere.
 Petitions were signed and “Keep Holmes Alive” clubs were formed.
 Not since the demise of Dickens’ Little Nell had a literary death had such powerful effect right across the whole language area of its readership, and not since then had a fandom made itself so obvious in its grief.
 The like would not be seen again until the deaths of Spock and Dumbledore.

 Doyle resisted the pressure as best he could, thinking it would surely taper off after a while.
 But it was unrelenting, continuing for years: his creation had already become more powerful than he could possibly have imagined.
 In 1903, having in between reluctantly written and published “The Hound of the Baskervilles” (as a backstory “untold tale”) to huge acclaim, Doyle finally relented and wrote “The Empty House”, in which the Final Problem was revealed not to be as final as previously thought.
 Which leaves us looking toward the present day, and the BBC’s Sherlock.